The easy 3-step guide for creating smoother, gradual blends with acrylic paint

 1. Blended colors need to cross into one another

-If there is one thing I see lots of beginner artists struggle with is letting go of their paint boundaries.
+The crossing of colors is a core concept I teach in my Paint Slapping Magic class (which you can try free for 1 month by clicking this link) because many artists hardcore struggle with letting go of their paint boundaries.
 They feel that every color needs to stay in its respective spot and not cross over into another color region.

 If this is you….